Majority of the Africans accepted christianity through coercion and not an immediate inspiration of the Holy spirit.

 The British, who nursed dreams of annexing Igbo land (politically), used the missionaries to infiltrate the Igbo.
 Their show of force made the Igbo accept their religion, and have their lives spared.
 If the missionaries had gone about their teachings and allowed a majority of the Igbo to accept Christianity on their own terms, then maybe we could attribute the Igbo conversion to the Biblical Holy spirit.
 But in this case, it was not.

 In conclusion, it is my opinion and born of actual facts that Christianity was partially forced on the Igbo.
-No wonder there are still pockets of resistance to Christianity in Igbo land till date.
+No wonder there are still pockets of resistance to Christianity in Igbo land to date.

 Article Written By Chuka Nduneseokwu